 Clean Hold Time

-Just like dirty hold times, FDA also expects to define cleaning hold times of your cleaning procedures during the cleaning validation program.
+Just like dirty hold times, FDA also expects to define clean hold times during the cleaning validation program.

 |Cleaning Hold Time||Nature of Analysis||Acceptance Criteria|